Solutions providing advances in flexibility are of utmost importance for the future power system.

 However, flexibility is not a unified term and is lacking a commonly accepted definition.
 The flexibility term is used as an umbrella covering various needs and aspects in the power system which complicates the discussion on flexibility and craves for differentiation to enhance clarity.

 ISGAN Annex 6 has dedicated an activity on flexibility with the intention to support an increased understanding of the flexibility concept, proposing categorisation of flexibility needs in the power system.

-- The leaflet presents an executive summary of the discussion paper, giving a good insight into the work.
+- The Leaflet: Power system flexibility – the ability to manage change presents an executive summary of the discussion paper, giving a good insight into the work.
 This leaflet was published for the ISGAN Conference The future of electricity markets in a low carbon economy in Stockholm in April 2019.

 - A poster including intermediate results were presented at the 8th International Conference on Integration of Renewable and Distributed Energy Resources (IRED) in Vienna in October 2018.